QilinGu/udacity_ml/projects/capstone/README.md

 the "recent history."
 At that point in time we copy all the weights from the target network to the training network.

 The target network always drives actions in the simulator and updates the recent history.
 We keep the training network "offline" to prevent thrashing as it prepares for the next update.
 If you look carefully at our QMax values from before, you'll notice a staircase effect as the values climb over time.
-Each step up occurs when the smarter network is copied to the training network.
+Each step up occurs when the smarter training network is copied to the target network.
 Neat, huh?

 ### Benchmark